 - Selection Stage

 - Selection will be based on demonstration/evidence of interest and aptitude for applied learning.
-Applicants may be invited for aptitude test and/or interviews to demonstrate their aptitude and interest for a specific course.
+Applicants may be invited for aptitude tests and/or interviews to demonstrate their aptitude and interest in a specific course.

-- Applicants are encouraged to prepare supporting documents such as portfolio of works, testimonials on past leadership, participation in competitions, relevant programmes during the interview to support their application.
+- Applicants are encouraged to prepare supporting documents such as a portfolio of works, testimonials on past leadership, participation in competitions and relevant programmes during the interview to support their application.